top of page

 For Non-Hague Convention Countries, get it certified with authentication by the Secretary of State.
 Go to Step 3.

-Step 3: Get it authenticated or apostilled by the Department of State
+Step 3: Get it authenticated or apostilled by the Department of State (if required)

 Have your adoption-related document authenticated by the U.S. Department of State.